sylphxltd/zen/packages/unplugin-rapid-signal/EXAMPLES.md

 }
 ```

-**That's it!** Signals work natively in Zen - no plugin configuration required.
+**That's it!** Signals work natively in Rapid - no plugin configuration required.

 ---